15 Tips for Retaining Length for Natural Hair

 - Use protective or low-maintenance styles.
 When it comes to length retention, less manipulation is always best.
 Try to keep protective styles in for no longer than four weeks, as your hair can get very tangled.
 Some examples of low maintenance or protective styles are twist outs, braids, loose buns, etc. The key with these styles is to keep your hair stretched (a popular method of styling in which you perform specific techniques on your hair to maximize the length and to make hair care easier and more efficient) to avoid knots and breakage.

-- The L.O.C/L.C.O method.
-Styling methods that consists of hydrating the hair with water or a water-based product, which is your liquid, sealing in the moisture with oil or cream, then applying acream or oil product to smooth down the hair cuticle.
+- The L.O.C. / L.C.O. method.
+Styling methods that consists of hydrating the hair with water or a water-based product, which is your liquid, sealing in the moisture with Righteous Roots Rx oil or cream, then apply a cream or oil product to smooth down the hair cuticle.
 The idea behind following the steps laid out in the acronym is to lock in moisture and improve the manageability of your hair.

 - Self care.
 Maintaining a balanced diet, using the right products for your hair type, finding a solid regimen that works, and sticking to it are essential to success in hair retention.
 Hair health should always be top priority over compromised length.